oauth2-proxy/oauth2-proxy/README.md

 ![OAuth2 Proxy Architecture](https://cloud.githubusercontent.com/assets/45028/8027702/bd040b7a-0d6a-11e5-85b9-f8d953d04f39.png)

+## Images

+From `v7.6.0` and up the base image has been changed from Alpine to [GoogleContainerTools/distroless](https://github.com/GoogleContainerTools/distroless).
+This image comes with even fewer installed dependencies and thus should improve security.
+The image therefore is also slightly smaller than Alpine.
+For debugging purposes (and those who really need it (i.e. `armv6`)) we still provide images based on Alpine.
+The tags of these images are suffixed with `-alpine`.

+Since 2023-11-18 we provide nightly images.
+These images are build and pushed nightly to `quay.io/oauth2-proxy/oauth2-proxy-nightly` from `master`.
+These images should be considered alpha and therefore *should not* be used for production purposes unless you know what you're doing.

 ### Configure OAuth Proxy Cookie as Session Cookie

 OAuth Proxy Cookie can be configured as session cookie by setting cookie expire time (**--cookie-expire**) as 0.